-Disability insurance for physicians policies vary greatly based on the quality and rating of the insurer, the definitions of disability they offer, the maximum benefit limits available and their premium rates.
-It is more important than ever for physicians to take the time to compare the contractual provisions of medical disability insurance policies they are considering and to understand how and why they differ.
+Physician disability insurance policies vary greatly based on the quality and rating of the insurer, the definitions of disability they offer, the maximum benefit limits available and their premium rates.
+It is more important than ever for physicians to take the time to compare the contractual provisions of policies they are considering and to understand how and why they differ.

-There are three important factors to consider when evaluating any doctor disability insurance policy:
+There are three important factors to consider when evaluating any disability insurance policy:

 Professionals must pay careful attention to the definition of disability found in their policies because it ultimately determines how any claim for benefits will be judged.
 There are various definitions of disability commonly found in the insurance industry, with significant differences between them.

 Specialty own-occupation.
 This may also be referred to as own-specialty occ.
-This means you are eligible to get benefits if you are unable to perform the duties of your own medical specialty—not just some other job in the medical profession.
+This means you are eligible to get benefits if you are unable to perform the duties of your own medical specialty.
+Without this, you could be denied benefits if you are physically able to work another job within medicine.

 Modified-own occupation.
-This is the most prevalent type of definition of disability and it typically pays benefits if an insured is unable to perform the substantial and material duties of their occupation and are not working.
-This definition will not allow an insured physician to continue getting full disability benefits if they work in another occupation—but it can help replace any lost income.
+This is the most prevalent type of definition of disability.
+It typically pays benefits if an insured is unable to perform the substantial and material duties of their occupation and are not working at all.
+This definition will not allow an insured physician to continue getting full disability benefits if they work in another occupation—but it can help replace lost income.

 A key component of an individual physician disability income insurance policy is the price, or premium.
 Premium rates are based on factors such as the insured’s age, gender, monthly benefit, waiting period, optional riders and occupational classification.

 As a rule, the younger a physician is, the lower the cost.
-Policies with more specific definitions of disability are more expensive than those offering a broader definition—like a policy with an any occupation definition.
+Policies with more specific definitions of disability are more expensive than those offering a broader definition—for example, a policy with an any-occupation definition.

 Additional factors can influence the price of the policy, such as the type of plan being purchased.
 Several types are outlined below.